 We devote thousands of hours of research to help you get Big Travel with Small Money.
 You support us by signing-up for credit cards through partner links which earn us a commission.
 Here’s our full Advertising Policy.

-I consider the Southwest Companion Pass to be one of the best deals in travel.
+I consider the Southwest Companion Pass to be the best deal in travel.
 Why?
 Because it lets a friend or family member travel with you for free whenever you travel on Southwest.
 It doesn’t matter if your flight is booked with points or paid for with cash – your companion flies free!

 And when the Chase Southwest cards are offering increased sign-up bonuses, it makes it that much easier to earn the 110,000 Southwest points needed to get the Southwest Companion Pass!